sarasm93/traffic-sign-memory/README.md

 In the beginning of building the site I had troubles flipping the cards and not shuffle them each time they were clicked.
 I tried using the onclick-method in combination with changing the src-attribute on the `img`-elements from the source for the placeholder image to the source of the traffic sign images.
 But finally it was solved by using a data-attribute on the <img>-elements in order for the........

-Trouble getting the alert message saying.......
+Trouble getting the alert message saying.....

-The first version of the game had a :hover psuedo-class selector placed on the `img`-elements to change the background color when hovering the `img`-elements (cards).
-It also had functions in the javascript code that changed the background color of the `img`-elements when they were clicked (so that the traffic sign images had a different color then the placholder car image).
-This had to be done since all images used in the game have a "built in" transparent background.
-However, when playing the game I noticed that after the `img`-elements background color was changed with javascript the hover feature wasn´t there anymore.
-To solve this I.....
+The game has a :hover psuedo-class selector placed on the `img`-elements to change the background color when hovering the `img`-elements (cards).
+The first version of the game also had functions in the javascript code that changed the background color of the `img`-elements when they were clicked (so that the traffic sign images had a different color then the placholder car image).
+This change in background color was done in javascript beacuse all images used in the game have a "built in" transparent background.
+However, when building the game and testing it´s functionality I noticed that after the `img`-elements background color was changed with javascript the hover effect didn´t work anymore.
+As the game works without changing the background when clicking the cards I just removed the functions changing the background color in javascript.

+MMMEEEERRR

-### **Resolved bugs**
+### **Bugs**

 When playing the game to test functionality I discovered that it was possible to get a match of cards by clicking on the same card twice or clicking on a pair of cards that had already been matched.
 I noticed that this was due to not removing the click event listener for the first card at the right time in the code (the event listener was removed after the second card was flipped).
 So to solve this I removed the event listener for the first card *directly* after it has been clicked, by adding `firstCard.removeEventListener("click", userPlay);`.

 When testing the site in Firefox and Microsoft Edge the traffic sign-images didn´t show but the placeholder car-image did.
 I discovered that the files had different formats; the traffic sign images were .jpg files and the placeholder car image was a .png file.
 To solve this I just changed the format of the traffic sign-images to .png.

-Problem med att få latest tim och best time att navigera sig rätt på mindre skärmstorlkar.
+In the first version of the game, the game board had a white background around all the cards (like a white square).
+But on larger screens the white background didn´t follow where the cards were placed.
+As the white background was only a design choice and didn´t affect the functionality of the game, I removed it, and then actually thought it made the game look better.

+When testing the site with Firefox on a phone the text in the reset button didn´t fit into the button very well; it was written on two lines instead of one.
+To solve this I made the button a bit wider for smaller screen sizes (320px to 480px) so that the text could fit on one line.

+In the deployed version there is a known error in the console showing up each time the browser is refreshed.
+This error wasn´t there during almost the whole process of building the site.
+It says "MMMMEEEEEDDEEELANDE", i.e. asking for a icon.
+As this site doesn´t have any icon the error can´t be fixed.

-No bugs have been idenitified in the deployed version.
+No other bugs have been idenitified in the deployed version.

-SKRIV OM TYPISKA SMÅSAKER SOM DYKER UPP SOM DU INTE FATTAR VARFÖR DE INTE FUNKAR, T.EX.
-NÅGON KONSTIG LINJE SOM SYNS OSV.

-Sidan ser konstig ut på mentorsmöte 2 på mentorns skärm, men inte alls på min.
-Varför??

 ## **Deployment**
 ***